Luffy-7744/Samsung-PD-Training-/README.md

 - Cell name
 - Pin name
 - Area of cell
-- Leakage power in respect of input pins logic state Also It contains Pins details like
+- Leakage power in respect of input pins logic state.

+Also It contains Pins details like
 - Pin name
 - Pin direction